evant/evant/README.md

 ### Hi there 👋

--evant = Eva New Technology™
+- evant = Eva New Technology™
 - 🐘 <a rel="me" href="https://pony.social/@pixellight">Mastodon</a>